Special Education Strat II: BD/LD

 • Model and maintain standards of responsible student behavior.

-• Implement effective individualized behavior management strategies and curriculum accommodations.
+• Implement effective individualized behavior management strategies (based upon principles of applied behavior analysis) and curriculum accommodations.

-• Demonstrate substantial ability in interpreting behavior assessments, Functional Behavior Assessments and Behavior Intervention plans and data for the purpose of creating Behavior Plans.
+• Demonstrate substantial ability in interpreting behavior assessments, Functional Behavior Assessments and Behavior Intervention plans and data for the purpose of creating Behavior Plans based upon principles of applied behavior analysis.

 • Attend professional in-service activities and teacher training workshops provided by the District as well as self-selected professional growth activities in order to maintain and improve professional competence.